 Sounds good when it's on, but hard to remember what it sounds like when it's over.
 Normally, I wouldn't keep "dance" or "techno" at this grade, but I've got the next one too and they make a good pair.

-Probably the most out-of-print album I have ever come across.
+Definitely one of the most out-of-print albums I have ever come across.
 I have a digital file, which I burned to disc in the early days of digital music.
-I then de-shelved it later in an effort to save space and because it's really not worth that at A minus.
-It is a Muzikifan Africa Top 50, however, and "Naning" by Orchestre Fangool is phenomenal and apparently available nowhere else.
+I then de-shelved it later in an effort to save space and because I've basically stopped physicalizing at grades below 9 (A).
+It is a Muzikifan entry for his Top 20 African Compilations, however.
+Outstanding track: "Naning"

 Little Feat - Waiting for Columbus: 7 (B+)